 - With both dumbbells at chest level press them up to the start position at arm’s length above your mid chest.

-The incline dumbbell press allows you to move your arms inward as you press upward.
-That means that you are able to get a full and complete contraction of the pectoral fibers to the midline of the chest.
+You can target the upper pectoral muscles better with he incline dumbbell press. it allows you to move your upper arms inward as you press upward.
+That means that you are able to get a full and complete contraction of the pectoral muscles to the midline of the chest.
 You cannot do that with a barbell.

-The incline dumbbell press also allows you to customize the angle of the bench that you are using.
-As a result, you are able to set the bench at the ideal 30 degrees rather than the 45 degrees at which the barbell incline bench is set.
+The incline dumbbell press also allows you to customize the angle of the adjustable bench that you are using.
+As a result, you are able to set the incline of the bench at the ideal 30 degrees rather than the 45-degree angle at which the barbell incline bench is set.

 Verdict: Which is Best?

 Both exercises are great chest exercises that can be used to achieve serious muscle mass (barbell incline press) or better better activate your pectoral muscles and get a full range of motion at the ideal angle (dumbbell incline press).
 The choice is yours but we recommend doing both to promote proper chest development.